-According to Student Loan Planner®’s Student Debt Statistics page, 65% of students will graduate with student loans.
+According to Student Loan Planner®’s Student Debt Statistics page, 62% of students will graduate with student loans.
 So, it’s clear that all college degrees can be expensive.
-But the data also clearly shows that graduate school brings a person’s educational costs to a whole new level.
+But the data also clearly shows that grad school costs bring a student’s educational expenses to a whole new level.

 According to Saving for College, the average debt for graduate students is $66,000, more than double the average undergrad debt load.
 But with good planning, you may be able to leave grad school in much better financial shape.
 In this guide, we’ll discuss how to pay for grad school while minimizing student debt.